 The dead tree provided a nice contrast with the billboard.
-The tree a lifeless organic structure and the billboard, a lifeless human structure.
+The tree is a lifeless organic structure and the billboard is a lifeless human structure.

 This old rusty billboard was located near Six Flags Over Texas.
 In the background of this photo, you can see rollercoasters at the theme park.

-The billboard looked so old and decayed, I wondered how old it was.
+The billboard looked so old and decayed, that I wondered how old it was.

 Urban exploring such barren and desolate is fun for me.
 It reminds me of the fleeting nature of life.
-It keeps me humble about my own life and posessions.
+It keeps me humble about my own life and possessions.